adriancooney/idioteque/README.md

 - **`worker.mount`** - Registers functions and returns execution interface
 - **`worker.publish`** - Publishes events to trigger function execution
 - **`worker.configure`** - Updates worker configuration at runtime

+#### Why is it called `idioteque`?
+It's named after a great Radiohead song because all reasonable, description names and acyronyms of those names are taken on `npm`.